parth171106/AI-Bot/README.md

 AI-Chatbot
 ========

-JarvisAI is a virtual assistant application that integrates speech recognition, text-to-speech, real-time search, automation, and a graphical user interface (GUI).
+This is a virtual assistant application that integrates speech recognition, text-to-speech, real-time search, automation, and a graphical user interface (GUI).
 It is designed to interact with users, perform tasks, and provide intelligent responses based on user queries.

 ---